RobertDober/Forwarder19/README.md

 ## Performance

-Performance is _normal_, as it is for 'Forwardable' however the goal is to have delegated methods to run about as twice as fast as methods created by 'Forwardable.def_delegator'.
-This seems to be a realistic goal as can be seen here: https://github.com/RobertDober/Forwarder19/blob/dev/bm/study.rb
+Performance is _normal_, as it is for 'Forwardable'.
+However the 0.2 branch reduced execution time to 85~95% of Forwardable by evalling strings whenever possible.
+The goal of the 0.3 branch is to get the same execution time as if whe had declared the method by hand, by means of evalling a compiled bytecode.

 ## Simple Delegation As In Forwardable